Cheng Li: Early life and education

 Li grew up in the city of Shanghai during the Cultural Revolution, and was at one point a barefoot doctor in his community.
-He is a graduate of East China Normal University.
-In 1985, he came to the United States for graduate studies at the University of California, Berkeley.
-He later received a Ph.D. from Princeton University.
+He graduated from East China Normal University with a B.A. in English literature.
+In 1985, he came to the United States for graduate studies at the University of California, Berkeley, where Li studied under Robert Scalapino, and was mentored by A. Doak Barnett.
+In 1987, He received an M.A. in Asian Studies there.
+He later received an M.A.
+(1989) and a Ph.D.
+(1992) in political science from Princeton University.

-At University of California, Berkeley, Li studied under the well-known scholar Robert Scalapino, and was mentored by the veteran China watcher A. Doak Barnett.